 Following up a job interview with a Thank You card to the interviewer can be a nice touch.
+Amazon will have numerous options for colorful or contemporary note cards and thank you cards. #paidlink Few people send actual thank you cards so if you do send one, it will help you stand out as an applicant and someone interested in working for the company.
 You can send an actual Thank You note card or you can send an email as well.
 Following up in this way allows you to thank the interviewer for their time AND ALSO allows you to reaffirm your interest in working with the company and that you're looking forward to progressing in the application process.

 In summary, job interviews can be stressful BUT if you work through the tips above, you will be more prepared and should be more confident for your next interview!

 * Connect with your Career Team and keep them updated on your job search and interview process.

 * Connect with your References and keep them updated on your job search and interview process.